matthewrkrieger/DevOpsUX/jenkins/README.md

 ## Scripts used for the jenkins demo
-These are the demp build scripts for testing success/error conditions
+These are the demp build scripts for testing success/error conditions.
+All .txt files are used for Jenkins build and post-build calls.

 ## Jenkins Plugins
 Several Jenkins plugins are needed for this functionality, luckily they are super easy to install.